bioinformaticsgx/Spotify-Music-Data-Analysis/README.md

 The upper panel is for only popular tracks; while lower for total tracks.

-Clearly we could see house is brandnew genre, not exploading until 2010; followed by indie, which started to expand around 2005.
-Mexican music has been always there but only became popular from 2012.
+Clearly we could see `house` is brandnew genre, not exploading until 2010; followed by `indie`, which started to expand around 2005. `Mexican` music has been always there but only became popular from 2012.

-For rock, the whole market has dramatically shrinked; while latin and metal shrinked much slowly.
+For `rock`, the whole market has dramatically shrinked; while `latin` and `metal` shrinked much slowly.